trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 1. wait for confirmation
 1. click on button to refresh the contract list

-You see that the feedback has changed `YEAH!!!`
+You see that the feedback has changed to `YEAH!!!`

 > Optional : fix the units tests